nlndhlm/footballstats/README.md

 Python3

-Gets data from football-data.co.uk and outputs average shots and goals to .csv.
+Gets data from football-data.co.uk and outputs average shots and goals for and against to .csv.

 Instructions:
  - Download and run FOOTBALLSTATS.py